-- 1.15 It is the responsibility of those leading departments of anaesthesia, together with their constituent consultants, to ensure that PA(A)s work under the immediate supervision of a consultant anaesthetist at all times.15 - 1.16 Only individuals who appear on the voluntary register currently administered by the Royal College of Anaesthetists should be employed in the PA(A) role.15 - 1.17 Where a PA(A) is primarily responsible for the provision of anaesthesia, a named ophthalmic anaesthetic consultant should have overall responsibility for the care of the patient during anaesthesia.15 - 1.18 There should be a dedicated trained assistant, i.e. an ODP or equivalent, in every theatre in which anaesthesia care is being delivered by a PA(A).15 - 1.19 Clinical governance is the responsibility of individual institutions, and should follow the same principles that apply to medically qualified anaesthetists, ensuring:15 - training that is appropriately focused and resourced - supervision and support in keeping with practitioners' needs and practice responsibilities - practice centred audit and review processes.
+1.15 It is the responsibility of those leading departments of anaesthesia, together with their constituent consultants or autonomously practising anaesthetists, to ensure that AAs work

+- under the immediate supervision of a consultant or autonomously practising anaesthetist at all times.
+15 - 1.16 Only individuals who appear on the voluntary register, currently administered by the Royal College of Anaesthetists, should be employed in AA roles.15 - 1.17 Where an AA is primarily responsible for the provision of anaesthesia, a named anaesthetic consultant or autonomously practising anaesthetist should have overall responsibility for the care of the patient during anaesthesia.15 - 1.18 There should be a dedicated trained assistant (i.e. an operating department practitioner or equivalent) in every theatre in which anaesthesia care is being delivered by AAs.15 - 1.19 Clinical governance is the responsibility of individual institutions and, for AAs, this should follow the same principles that apply to medically qualified anaesthetists, ensuring:15 - training that is appropriately focused and resourced - supervision and support in keeping with practitioners' needs and practice responsibilities - practice centred audit and review processes.